 Fence.
 A fence means an unroofed barrier or screen of any nature (excluding vegetation) or construction.
 A retaining wall is a fence insofar as it extends in height above the finished grade of the high side.
-Fences over six (6) feet tall shall be considered accessory structures and shall meet all setback requirements set forth in article XIV of the City of Maryville Land Development Regulations.
+Fences over six feet (6') tall shall be considered accessory structures and meet the setback requirements of §14-214.